 Key Highlights

 - Yes, you can sell a house even if you still owe money on it.
-This happens a lot in real estate deals.
+This happens a lot in real estate sales.

 - Find out how much you owe on your mortgage and how much equity you have before you set a price for the sale.